fdarthen/taXaminer/README.md

 pip install taxaminer
 ```

-To install additional dependencies, use the setup function included in taXaminer.
+To install the additional dependencies, use the setup function included in taXaminer.
 You can install the tools either via conda or locally in a specified directory.

-Using conda:
+Using conda (installs into the currently active environment):
 ```
 taxaminer.setup --conda
 ```